GaryAsher/challenge-run-site/.docs/REPOSITORY-STRUCTURE.md

-# Challenge Run Central - Repository Structure
+# CRC - Repository Structure

 This document explains how the repository is organized and where to find things.